 How Do You Advertise and Engage Consumers Through Voice Assistants Today?

 You may be aware that Amazon and Google currently prohibit advertising on Alexa and Google Assistant respectively.
 However, there are exceptions.
 Notably, there are no restrictions on brands building their own Alexa skill or Google Assistant app.
 These voice apps are ideal vehicles for promoting brands and engaging with consumers by voice.

 For example, Apothic Wines has implemented a Google Assistant app that guides users through a “Flight Night” wine tasting of Apothic varietals.
 It also provides background information on each of the wines if consumers would like to learn more.
 What else does it do?
 It encourages consumers to purchase more than one bottle and different varietals of Apothic wines to take advantage of the wine tasting.
 Just as important, it can create a deeper connection between the consumer and the brand.

 Each brand will have a different way to create engagement through voice.
 These voice app design choices will be driven by the brand’s positioning and target consumer profile.
 XAPP has launched over 700 Alexa skills and Google Assistant apps and we host and manage all of them for brands and media companies in the U.S. and internationally.
 That provides us with a rich trove of data and best practices that help our customers launch faster while learning and refining their branded voice experiences and voice SEO for maximum impact.
 Getting your voice app live early will pay voice SEO dividends now and solidify your position for long-term search visibility.
-If you would like to learn more about getting your brand on voice assistants to fill out your omnichannel marketing strategy, click the button below.
+If you would like to learn more about getting your brand on voice assistants to fill out your omnichannel marketing strategy, click here.